start a chapter FAQ

 A chapter can apply for and receive funding through our Chapter Development Grant, which awards up to $250 per chapter a year.

 Chapters are usually able to acquire funds through their school’s budgeting and allocations process for student organizations.
 The process varies campus to campus, but typically involves a chapter submitting a proposal or budget to the student government association, which then decides to award some or all of the requested funds.
 Chapters also engage in fundraising efforts to support their work on campus such as asking for in-kind donations from local businesses, holding bake sales, and including a donation jar at their events.

 The first step is to complete our Start a Chapter interest form to let us know you’re interested in starting a chapter.
-Once your chapter has identified three student leaders and an advisor and has been officially recognized as a student group on campus, you may register as a chapter of Active Minds.
+From there you’ll receive an email detailing the next steps to register.
+[Spoiler alert: you’re going to need three student leaders and an advisor.]

 An advisor can be anyone officially employed as a faculty or staff member at your school.
 Good places to look for an Active Minds advisor include the psychology department, the campus counseling center, or the health/wellness center since these individuals already have a vested interest in this topic.
 If they can’t help, they may be able to refer you to someone who can.
 It may also be helpful to check in with your student activities or student life office for recommendations.